 Anna Smith was a participant in the 2017 UBC Three Minute Thesis competition, with her presentation, “Zinc stinks!
 Olfactory inhibition in juvenile coho salmon”.
+She also participated in the 2018 Three Minute Thesis competition, with her presentation, "The smell of fear: The influence of heavy metals on juvenile coho olfaction and behaviour."

 Why did you decide to study at UBC?